 The key to solving DDoS detection accuracy issue is utilizing big data in the cloud.
 By using a scale-out system with far more compute and memory resources, a cloud approach to DDoS detection can continuously scan network-wide data on a multi-dimensional basis without constraints.

 Cloud-scale big data systems make it possible to implement a far more intelligent approach to the problem making a new hybrid model possible, where DDoS detection is performed by a best-of-breed, cloud service that automates the triggering of RTBH, on-premises and cloud-based mitigation appliances.
 Big data detection systems also provide the added benefit of deep, forensic analytics, plus the ability to incorporate network performance, planning and other capabilities.

-Kentik Detect offers the industry’s only big data network visibility and DDoS protection solution built from the ground up on big data and delivered as a cost-effective SaaS.
-Kentik Detect offers the industry’s most accurate big data DDoS detection, and can automatically trigger mitigation via RTBH, Radware DefensePro or A10 Thunder TPS mitigation.
+Kentik Protect offers the industry’s only big-data network visibility and DDoS defense solution built from the ground up on big data and delivered as a cost-effective SaaS.
+Kentik offers the industry’s most accurate DDoS detection, and can automatically trigger mitigation via RTBH, Cloudflare, Radware DefensePro or A10 Thunder TPS mitigation.

 For more information on how network observability can provide superior DDoS detection speed and accuracy, check out the blog post “8 reasons why network observability is critical for DDoS detection and mitigation”, watch the Superloop video, and read our guide, “The NetOps guide to network security”.

 Find all of our latest resources about DDoS attacks, BGP hijacking, and other network security threats on our DDoS Protection and Network Security Package page.